ahmed7elmi/get-rusty/README.md

-# Get Rusty.
-Get Schwifty.
+# Get Rusty...
+Get Schwifty...

 This repo is all about having fun learning Rust.
 Let's get rusty, lets get schwifty ;)